Lakehead University Barrie STEM Hub

 The City of Barrie and Lakehead University have partnered to invest in Barrie’s future as an educational and innovation hub and a home for technical and research excellence.

-In December 2024, City Council adopted a motion (see file #24-G-252 on the December 4, 2024 Council agenda) regarding a Lakehead University STEM Hub Investment in Barrie, which directed that space at the Transit Terminal located at 24 Maple Avenue be renovated to support the creation of the Lakehead University Barrie STEM Hub.
+In December 2024, City Council adopted a motion regarding a Lakehead University STEM Hub Investment in Barrie, which directed that space at the Transit Terminal located at 24 Maple Avenue be renovated to support the creation of the Lakehead University Barrie STEM Hub (see file #24-G-252 on the December 4, 2024 Council agenda).
 This partnership is the first phase to fulfill the City’s long-held goal of establishing a local university presence to serve the growing community of Barrie.

 Since receiving Council’s initial direction, City staff have collaborated closely with institutional partners to refine the project scope—ensuring alignment with both academic priorities and community needs.
 Through this process, Lakehead University identified a requirement for additional space to meet its academic programming standards.
 A secondary site for the STEM Hub at 5 Ross Street was announced on January 28, 2026.
 When paired with the first floor of 24 Maple Avenue, this approach will create a multi-site STEM Hub.

-The Lakehead University Barrie STEM Hub will be 27,000 square feet of lab and classroom space supporting up to 800 students in learning and innovating in collaborative workspaces alongside community and business.
+The Lakehead University Barrie STEM Hub will be 27,000 square feet of lab and classroom space.
+As enrolment grows over time, the location will bring upwards of 800 students, researchers and faculty into the downtown core.

 Project Updates